microsoft/app-innovation-workshop/Walkthrough Guide/07 API Management/README.md

 ## 2. Understanding our usage

 We're using API Management as our access layer, routing all HTTP requests to our backend through it.
-You can see this below in this basic diagram (it's not the entire architecture, but more of a high-level overview).
+You can see this below in this basic diagram (it's not the entire architecture, but more of a high-level overview):

 ![Search for API Management](Assets/RequestFlow.png)

 If we imagine the flow for searching jobs.
-Our request leaves the phone, hits our API Management, which will route it to the nearest instance of our backend.
-The backend that takes the request and routes it to the correct controller, which has the implementation for interacting with Azure Search.
+Our request leaves the phone, hits our API Management service, which will route it to the nearest instance of our backend.
+The backend then takes the request and routes it to the correct controller, which has the implementation for interacting with Azure Search.

 ## 3. Configuring API Management